Aquatic exercise, from lap swimming to water aerobics and Zumba, can improve balance, mobility, posture and more.

 Spending too much time alone: Water exercise classes are a social affair.
 Shared experiences and making connections with others can lessen the feelings of social isolation and depression common among people with Parkinson’s, and give their well-being a much-needed boost.

-The Brian Grant Foundation’s Power Through Project is another avenue for connection—and for sharing exercise goals and gains.
+Team Grant is another avenue for connection, and for sharing exercise goals and gains.
 Join the social network for people with Parkinson’s to learn about the benefits of being active—in and out of the water—find classes in your area, and connect with people who understand your experiences firsthand.